Biggest Share of Remittances from UAE Sent by Indians

 Indians sent home Dh15.46 billion, while the total amount of remittances from UAE was Dh121.1 billion during January-September 2017.

-Indian expatriates sent the maximum amount of remittances back home from the United Arab Emirates between January and September 2017, according to UAE Central Bank figures released earlier this week.
-Foreign residents in total sent Dh121.1 billion to home countries, of which Indians sent Dh15.46 billion.
+Indian expatriates sent the maximum amount of remittances back home from the United Arab Emirates during the third quarter of 2017, according to UAE Central Bank figures released earlier this week.
+Foreign residents in total sent Dh121.1 billion to home countries between January and September 2017.
+During the third quarter of the year, Dh43.3 billion was sent by expats to their home countries, of which Indians sent Dh15.46 billion.

 The total remittances sent during January-September 2017 were 2.1 per cent higher than the amount sent during the same period last year, which was Dh118.6 billion.
 In the last quarter, the amount of money forwarded by expatriates to their home countries increased to Dh43.3 billion, an increase of 14.1 per cent from Dh37.9 billion during the same period last year.

 Saudi Arabia is the top source of remittances for India.
 The fall in price of oil per barrel to $25 was blamed for the fall in remittances but the increase in price of oil coupled with an increase in number of Indian migrant workers in the country could lead to a significant rise in remittances in 2017.